Monday, 17 August 2026 MUMBAI EDITION LIVE

 Bandra: style on a semi-budget

-Bandra is Mumbai’s most fashionable suburb — sea-facing promenades, street art, indie cafes, boutiques and a genuine buzz.
-It is not a cheap area, but it has enough hostels and smaller guesthouses that a budget traveller can still get a foothold, especially if you’re happy in a dorm.
+Bandra is Mumbai’s most fashionable suburb — sea-facing promenades, street art, indie cafes, boutiques and a genuine, restless buzz.
+It is not a cheap area, and there is no pretending otherwise, but it has enough hostels and smaller guesthouses that a budget traveller can still get a foothold, especially anyone happy to sleep in a dorm.

 What to expect

-Pure budget hotels are thinner on the ground in Bandra than in Andheri, and private rooms cost more here than they would a few stations north.
-What Bandra does offer is a growing crop of well-run hostels with good common spaces, plus the intangible value of staying somewhere you actually want to hang around.
+Pure budget hotels are thinner on the ground in Bandra than in Andheri, and private rooms cost more here than they would a few stations north for the same square footage.
+What Bandra offers instead is a growing crop of well-run, design-conscious hostels with good common spaces, plus the intangible value of staying somewhere you genuinely want to spend your evenings.
+Our Bandra neighbourhood guide captures why people fall for the place.

 Getting there and getting around

-Bandra is on the Western line and connected by the Bandra–Worli Sea Link to South Mumbai, which is a scenic, quick ride when traffic cooperates.
-It’s roughly midway between the airport and town, which makes it a flexible base.
+Bandra is on the Western line and linked to South Mumbai by the Bandra–Worli Sea Link, a fast and scenic ride when traffic cooperates.
+Sitting roughly midway between the airport and town makes it a flexible base for a trip that mixes sightseeing with suburban life.

 Tips